 Call on 01264 335640

 Amanda Edney (Headteacher)

-Rachel Clapham (Outreach and Early intervention Manager)
+Rachel Clapham (Outreach and Early intervention Lead)

 If you are worried or concerned about a child one of the above will be available to speak to you (in confidence) at any time during the school day.